MazurPavel/som-shap-fraud-detection/README.md

 # SOM + SHAP Fraud Detection
-## Explainable Unsupervised Fraud Detection Framework
+### Explainable Unsupervised Fraud Detection Framework

-This repository contains a fully working, explainable, **unsupervised fraud detection** framework developed as part of a Master’s thesis project.
+This repository contains a fully working, explainable, unsupervised fraud detection framework developed as a **portfolio-grade research & engineering project**.

-The system combines **Self-Organizing Maps (SOM)** for behavioral clustering with **SHAP** for transparent, feature-level explanations, and includes an interactive **Streamlit demo** for exploration and visualization.
+The system combines **Self-Organizing Maps (SOM)** for behavioral clustering with **SHAP** for transparent, feature-level explanations, and includes an **interactive Streamlit demo** for exploration and visualization.

 ---